Ches-ctrl/Cheddar/README.md

 ## Contributing

+* Bug reports and pull requests are welcome on GitHub at https://github.com/Ches-Ctrl/Cheddar.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct
-* Get in touch if you're interested in getting involved - charles.cheesman1@gmail.com
+* Get in touch if you're interested in getting involved and to get a copy of the roadmap - charles.cheesman1@gmail.com

 ## License

-© Charlie Cheesman - All rights reserved (charles.cheesman1@gmail.com)
+© Charlie Cheesman - All rights reserved

+## Code of Conduct

+Everyone interacting in the Cheddar's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct